By Giles Mountford

 “I love writing and look forward to seeing things develop.
 But to actually see your work and have it acknowledged: that’s the cherry on the top”

 Sophia Leonie has overcome barriers of inequality, prejudice and her own shyness to have her voice heard.
 Her achievements are despite, not because of privilege.
-But with Sophia and others in the vanguard of change, perhaps that change really is going to come: a change that can make following your dream no longer a privilege: but a right.
+But with Sophia and others in the vanguard of change, perhaps that change really is going to come: a change that might make following your dream not a privilege: but a right.

 Photo by Ori Jones